pascual-tejero/continual-learning-image-classification/README.md

 3. **Elastic Weight Consolidation (EWC)**: EWC is a regularization technique that mitigates catastrophic forgetting by preserving important parameters learned during previous tasks.
 It achieves this by penalizing changes to critical weights based on their importance for previous tasks.

 4. **Learning without Forgetting (LwF)**: LwF addresses forgetting by distilling knowledge from the previous model onto the current model during training on new tasks.
 It does so by using the previous model's predictions as soft targets to guide the learning process.
+Additionally, an alternative training approach involves incorporating an auxiliary network that is optimized for the current task [1].
+This results in a loss function comprising both a stability term (based on the previous network) and a plasticity term (related to the auxiliary network).

 5. **Bilateral Memory Consolidation (BiMeCo)**: BiMeCo incorporates two neural networks: a short-term network and a long-term network.
 The short-term network is designed for rapid learning from new tasks, while the long-term network serves as a repository for storing essential information from previous tasks.
-The memory consolidation process involves knowledge distillation and feature extraction, facilitating the transfer of knowledge from the short-term network to the long-term network while minimizing interference with existing knowledge [1].
+The memory consolidation process involves knowledge distillation and feature extraction, facilitating the transfer of knowledge from the short-term network to the long-term network while minimizing interference with existing knowledge [2].

 6. **BiMeCo + LwF**: This approach combines BiMeCo with LwF, leveraging the strengths of both methods to enhance performance and mitigate forgetting.